i-MSCP/imscp/README.md

 ### Introduction

 i-MSCP software appliance provides complete hosting automation for Linux platforms.
-It offers an easy-to-use graphical interface for administrators, resellers and customers, and complete functionality to manage the server and its components.
+It offers an easy-to-use graphical interface for administrators, resellers and customers, and complete functionality to manage a server and its components.

 i-MSCP was designed for professional Hosting Service Providers (HSPs), Internet Service Providers (ISPs) and IT professionals.
 With i-MSCP you are able configure your server and applications, create customers with domains with a